 It’s very easy to identify plant gender once plants have matured and have started to show their reproductive organs.
 But truthfully, waiting until this point is risky.
 If the males and females are in the same room, the males could pollinate an entire crop at any moment, and even moving them could cause those pollen sacs to split and fertilize any females nearby.
 Instead, growers are better off looking for signs of sex before the plants begin flowering.

-Male plants will also mature about two weeks earlier than female plants, regardless of whether they’re grown indoors or out.
-About two weeks before they fully mature, male plants will grow what are known as “false buds”, sacs that resemble buds, but are actually sacs of little, white flowers.
+One advantage growers have to spotting the early signs of male plants is that they mature about two weeks earlier than females, regardless of whether they’re grown indoors or out.
+Around two weeks before they fully mature, male plants will grow what are known as “false buds”, sacs that resemble buds, but are actually sacs of little, white flowers (image above) which is where the pollen sacks will eventually sprout from.
+Female cannabis plants do not have these little white flowers, so you can assume that any plant that does is a male.

 Cloning is a simple process of taking a cutting from a plant and placing it in a growing medium so that a whole new plant grows.
 Because the new plant is a clone, it will be identical to the plant it was taken from, including its gender.